hans61/Minimal-64x4-Expansion/hardware/README.md

 ## Revision 7

-Work in progress, extends Rev. 6 with Power ON Reset with NE555.
-Tested on breadboard, PCB in progress. https://github.com/hans61/Minimal-64x4-Expansion/tree/main/hardware/Rev.7
+Tested board:
+https://github.com/hans61/Minimal-64x4-Expansion/tree/main/hardware/Rev.7

+Revision 7 adds a Power ON Reset with NE555 to the board.